Ragini MMS (franchise)

 Ragini MMS is an Indian erotic-horror franchise of films and Web series created by Balaji Motion Pictures and ALT Entertainment.
-There is two films of this series released in 2011 and 2014 respectively, and a web series is currently premiering on ALT Balaji from 19 October 2017.
-Along with the second season of the web series which is Set to Premier on 18 December 2019 on ALT Balaji App & Zee5 App.
+The two films of this series were released in 2011 and 2014 respectively.
+A web series, Ragini MMS: Returns, premiered on ALT Balaji on 19 October 2017.
+The second season of the web series Premiered on 18 December 2019 on ALT Balaji & Zee5 apps.

 Overview

 Ragini MMS

 A young woman goes out on a weekend trip to a deserted farmhouse with her scheming lover.
 However, the couple soon witnesses a series of paranormal events.

 Ragini MMS 2

 A director attempts to shoot an erotic horror movie in a house where, unbeknown to him, a demonic spirit resides.
 Even before the crew starts filming, the spirit possesses the lead actress's body.